System-Engineering-Group-9/system-engineering-group-9.github.io/docs/evaluation.md

 Throughout development, we have consistently refined the user interface based on regular testing and feedback from both teachers and students.
 Given that our target audience includes students with SEND (Special Educational Needs and Disabilities), we prioritized simplicity and accessibility.
 The interface centers on straightforward button-based interactions to ensure ease of use and inclusivity, aligning with the needs of our users.

+Overall, we would rate ourselves very good in this category.

 ### Section 2.2 - Functionality

 Classroom Explorers is composed of two core components: the Teacher Dashboard and the Student Game App.